WokLibCodeClub/Hello-Python/step4/step4.md

 houses.sort()
 ```

-then display the list again (hit the UP arrow a couple of times to get the command ```houses``` then press Return) you will see the list has now been sorted.
+then display the list again (hit the UP arrow a couple of times to get the command ```houses``` then press Enter) you will see the list has now been sorted.

 Sometimes we make an empty list in Python, then add items to it in the code.
 This code will make an empty list attached to the variable ```newlist```: